Software-Ingenieur-Begerad/postgres-gtfs-rest-api/doc/setup.md

 pm2 status
 ```

+* configure web server as proxy for instance with this [example](etc/apache2/sites-available/example.conf) config file for Apache2

-* if service shall be provided to other consumers as localhost, adjust firewall accordingsly
+* if service shall be provided to other consumers than localhost, adjust firewall accordingsly

 ## Manual Service Invocation For Development
 * call service manually